I make this jerk marinade from scratch every time I want to give my guests an authentic Jamaican experience, and it never disappoints.

 - To start, prepare the meat or vegetables you plan on marinating.

-- Once your marinade is blended, place the meat or vegetables in a shallow dish or resealable bag, then pour the marinade over them, covering them completely.
+- Once your marinade is blended, place the meat or vegetables in a shallow dish or a resealable bag, then pour the marinade over them, making sure they are completely covered.

 - Cover the dish, or tightly seal the plastic bag, and refrigerate for at least 2 hours.
 Marinate meat overnight for maximum flavor.

-- When you're ready to cook your food, discard any remaining marinade left in the dish or bag.
+- When you're ready to cook, discard any remaining marinade from the dish or bag.

 Tanya's Top Tips

-- It's best to wear gloves when handling spicy peppers like Scotch bonnet or habanero peppers.
+- It's best to wear gloves when handling spicy peppers like Scotch bonnets or habaneros.
 This way, you can discard them without worrying about getting any pepper juice on your skin or your eyes.

 - When layering ingredients in the blender or food processor, it's best to place the ingredients with the highest water content closest to the blades.
 In addition to the liquid ingredients, these ingredients will help to add moisture and bring the jerk marinade together more easily.